Hints and tips about Load and Web Tests with Microsoft Visual Studio

 When dealing with large web applications you will definitely have to apply some load to the infrastructure before going or even during being online.
 A Load test is a predefined set of URL requests that are submitted to your application from multiple virtual users.
 The number of the users or the amount of time a Load tests runs, can be defined from you.

 By testing your application with Load tests you can be sure about the maximum workload or number of requests that your infrastructure can support and handle simultaneously.
 Having this information you can decide if you have to buy (on premise case) or rent (cloud case) new hardware.

 With this article I would like to give some tips and tricks for features of the Load tests in Microsoft Visual Studio.

-As already mentioned, we are using load tests to simulate multiple users using an application.
+As already mentioned, we are using Load tests to simulate multiple users who use your application.
 It is often important that each of these users is using a different IP.
 The reason for this can be a security policy or the authentication strategy of your application.
 In order to activate this feature click on the LOAD TEST option then on Manage Test Controllers and then on Properties.
 There you can set the base IP and a range of different IPs.
 You can also define the type of the internet connection you want to simulate.

 Check the business logic of the responses you get